Use cases: Is it a good fit for us?

 Aether makes different tradeoffs that are more suitable for people who need more uninterrupted focus.
 We are our own target audience, and we use it ourselves to work on Aether Pro.

-Common ways of integrating Aether Pro into a team
+Common ways of migrating into it

 If you already use a team chat app